Article

 5. Get discount opportunities

 Finally, investment trusts can sometimes offer opportunities to take advantage of depressed investor sentiment.
-As the share price is determined by supply and demand the market value of the Trust’s assets doesn’t necessarily equate to its valuation – it can trade at less than the sum of its parts (a discount) or more (a premium).
+As the share price is determined by supply and demand the market value of the Trust’s assets doesn’t necessarily equate to its valuation – it can trade at a discount (or a premium) to the sum of its parts – also known as net asset value (NAV)..

 Savvy investors can potentially take advantage by buying into a pool of assets below their true worth if, for instance, they are investing in unfashionable areas.
-However, there are no guarantees any discount will narrow and investment performance is likely to be a more important factor in overall returns.
+However, there are no guarantees any discount will narrow, and investment performance is likely to be a more important factor in overall returns.
+Investors should also be wary of a trust trading at a premium as it could imply strong sentiment that might erode over time and weigh on returns.

 Person exploring investment trusts at their desk with clipboard and laptop

-Investing in investment trusts involves buying shares, which can be done at any time during market hours.
-Unlike some of our competitors, we include investment trusts on our list of preferred investment for new investment – the Charles Stanley Preferred List.
+Unlike some of our competitors, we include investment trusts on our list of preferred investment for new investment – the Charles Stanley Direct Preferred List.
 This is to provide a breadth of choice for our clients and to acknowledge the advantages they can have.
-However, it should also be noted that they can exhibit greater price fluctuations than an equivalent unit trust or OEIC fund because of the impact of any gearing, as explained above, as well as changing investor sentiment increasing or reducing demand.

 The investment trusts currently on the list are: